-To earn the Master of Science in Applied Mathematics degree, you must complete a minimum of 36 credits, including:
+To earn the degree, you must complete a minimum of nine courses, including:

 - Four core courses (20 credits total)